Pontiac Banshee: Surviving Vehicles

 Both original Pontiac Banshees from 1964 survive today and are in the hands of private collectors.
-The silver hardtop version of the Banshee was last seen in the classic car section of Napoli Indoor Auto, In Milford, CT, until 2020, when the coupe was put on sale and can be used as a trade in at a Kia dealership in Connecticut.
+The silver hardtop version of the Banshee was last seen in the classic car section of Napoli Indoor Auto, In Milford, CT, until 2020.
+In April of that year it was advertised for sale at a Connecticut Kia dealership.
 It is believed to be one of the two Banshee I vehicles to have survived its multiple owners, as the coupe was acquired by a GM employee after its auto show service life had concluded and began trading hands among collectors once the original owner died in 2006.